AlfieDarko/checkout-technical-test/README.md

 I would have utilised more utility classes and organise my CSS a bit better.
 It would be useful to have a Utility Class file with a readme and description of what is available, the naming system etc. These are always useful when developing with CSS using BEM.
 Things like setting specific margins, setting the display to flex etc. are repeated a lot in all the codebases I've seen.

-I would have loved to have done the same with the CSS variables, esp in tokenising them I've seen in design systems at work at other companies with mature design.
+I would have loved to have done the same with the CSS variables, esp in tokenising them similar to what I've seen in design systems at work & at other companies with a mature design system.
 Organising the [8pt spacing system](https://medium.com/swlh/the-comprehensive-8pt-grid-guide-aa16ff402179) into css variables like var(--space-2xl) = 32px for example.. would have made it easier to make a nice visually conforming website

 ## Acknowledgements